Panchesco/jquery.gnomebed/README.md

 </script>
 ```

-Use an attribute to pass the URL.
+Use a tag attribute to pass the URL:

 ```
 <div class="video">